fred4mcaz/CoNekt/CoNekt.fred.md

    - No dropdowns, no constraints
    - Encouraging tone throughout

-4. **"What are you looking for?"**
+4. **"What kind of connection are you open to?"**

-   - Open prompt: "Friends?
-Cofounders?
-Study partners?
-Mentors?
-Tell us what kind of connections you're seeking."
+   - Open prompt: "Friendship, co-builders, mentors, mentees, dating, exploration - what connections are you open to?"
    - User writes freely, no checkboxes or limits

 5. **"What matters most to you?"**